 Select the Production slot and the Publish button.

-turn off the living room light to the end of your URL, and then press Enter.
+turn off the living room light, and then press Enter.
 The browser displays the JSON response of your HTTP endpoint.

 Clean up resources

 When no longer needed, delete the LUIS app.
-To do so, select the ellipsis (...) button to the right of the app name in the app list, select Delete.
+To do so, select My apps from the top left menu.
+Select the ellipsis (...) to the right of the app name in the app list, select Delete.
 On the pop-up dialog Delete app?, select Ok.

 You can call the endpoint from code: